flyingpenguin0/HiveSweeper/README.md

 2. Choose the levels you wish to play :

 3. Rules of the game :
+ - Every hexagonal cell has 2 ~ 6 adjacent cells.
+ - There are a total number of 15, 35, 75 bees ( depending on the level ), each occupying a cell.
+ - Left-clicking opens a cell and reveals its contents.
+ - Opening a cell which is occupied by a bee aborts the game ( Game over )
+ - Opening a cell which is not occupied by a bee reveals its contents, which is the number of adjacent cells occupied by a bee.
+ - A cell which doesn't have any adjacent bee-occupied cells will reveal a blank content and will open every adjacent blank cells and its neighboring cells automatically.
+ - Right-clicking marks an unopened cell with a flag, a question mark, and cylces back to a blank state on each consecutive click.
+Users cannot mark a cell which is already open.
+ - Opening all the unoccupied cell completes the game.

 4. Check how high you scored on the leaderboard :